Physical Accessibility at SPL

-High / Low Print & Graphic Novels
+High/Low Print & Graphic Novels

-The Library’s Literacy collection and the Adult Graphic novel section provide access to stories and information in an easy to understand way.
+The Library’s Literacy collection and the Adult Graphic novel section provide access to stories and information in an easy-to-understand way.

 Library customers who have a reading, learning, comprehension or other disability that may make it impossible to use library materials within the regular loan periods may request for Enhanced Access to library materials.
 Extended Access borrowers have double the loan period (6 weeks for books and music and 2 weeks for DVD's and periodicals) except for express collections and high demand items.
-Regular fines apply to all items borrowed.
+Regular fines apply to all items borrow

 Library customers have access to a free streaming service that offers documentaries and cinematic films in accessible formats.

 - Each film in the collection allows you to enable accessibility features, including closed captions, subtitles, and transcripts